 © 2018 – Routledge

 1. Setting The Scene 2.
 The Olympics: Past and Present 3.
-Financing 4.
+Financing the Games 4.
 Bidding 5.
-Rising Costs of The Games 6.
-Costs and Benefits of the Games 7.
+Rising Costs 6.
+Costs and Benefits 7.
 Urban Legacies 8.
-Alternatives to Event Capture Guide to Further Reading.
+Alternatives to Event Capture A Guide to Further Reading.